GoogleChrome/developer.chrome.com/site/en/docs/webstore/account-deletion/index.md

 description: How to delete a developer or group publisher account on Chrome Web Store.
 ---

-This page describes how to delete a CWS account — either a developer or group publisher account.
+This page describes how to delete a CWS account—either a developer or group publisher account.

 ## About account deletion {: #about-account-deletion }